meilisearch/documentation/references/documents.md

 If you send an already existing document (same [id](/guides/main_concepts/documents.md#primary-key)) the old document will be only partially updated according to the fields of the new document.
 Thus, any fields not present in the new document are kept and remained unchanged.

-To completely overwrite a document, check out the [add and replace documents route](/references/documents.md#add-or-replace-documents).
+To completely overwrite a document, check out the [add or replace documents route](/references/documents.md#add-or-replace-documents).

 #### Path Variables